RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 Notice that the `SADD` command is variadic.

 `SREM` is used to remove members of a list.
-It returns `1` if the member is present in the set, or `0` if it is not.
+It returns `1` if the member is in the set, or `0` if it is not.

 ```redis Remove set members
 SREM bike:1:addons "bell"